tomacheese/watch-pixiv-bookmarks/README.md

 # watch-pixiv-bookmarks

 Monitor pixiv bookmarks and notify Discord when new items are added.
+Currently, only illustrations in private bookmarks are supported.

 ## Installation